raunakkk21/Computing-and-Networking/ComputingandNetworking.md

 - Types of VM's
   - process VM's
   - system VM's
+- *eBPF*-Extended Berkeley Packet Filter.
+It is a lightweight virtual machine that runs sandboxed programs in a Linux kernel. eBPF is a Linux kernel technology that allows engineers to build programs that run securely in kernel space.

 - **Hypervisors**-A hypervisor is a type of computer software, firmware, or hardware that creates and runs virtual machines.
 Hypervisors are also known as virtual machine monitors (VMMs) or virtualizers.
 - *Type of Hypervisors*

 <img width="747" alt="Screenshot 2023-11-03 172732" src="https://github.com/raunakkk21/Computing-and-Networking/assets/143111163/6f33a7ed-e4d0-4462-b63c-4a07de3af000">

+- *SR-IOV*-Single Root I/O Virtualization  is a hardware standard that allows a PCI Express (PCIe) device to present itself as multiple virtual devices to a hypervisor.
+The physical device is called a Physical Function (PF) and the virtual devices are called Virtual Functions (VF)

-#### Containers
+### Containers
--A container is a software package that contains all the elements needed to run an application.
+- A container is a software package that contains all the elements needed to run an application.

 - *Types of containers*